mokdevel/DarcMods/DarcChopper/docs/P_WP_COMMANDS.md

 !!!
 THIS IS WIP !!!

+## AddDestination
+The function takes three parameters.
+Depending on the command used, the result may differ.

+* ``type`` : This is the command given to the chopper.
+The possible options are below.
+* ``destination`` : The destination position where to go.
+* ``value`` : Additional value that you can provide with the specific command.
+Usually this is time to perform the action.
+* ``index`` : This is internal and should not be used modders.

+### FIFO
+The commands are put in a First-In-First-Out array from where they're picked once the previous command has executed.
+The exception is ``WP_FLY`` which will be performed in a serie.

 ## Tested (and should work)
 * WP_FLY : Fly, normal flight pattern
 * WP_FLY_IMMEDIATELY : Fly, but remove all already added destinations.
 This will interrupt any existing flight plans.